Field of Study: Humanities

 Major/minor/GE or foreign language requirements and course equivalencies are all determined differently at each campus.
 Discuss these questions with your UC academic advisor.

 Spanish Civilization (3 quarter/2 semester UC units, lower division): Visits to many of Madrid’s world-class museums are included as part of the culture course.
 A weekend excursion to Galicia provides an additional perspective on Spanish culture and offers contrast to the many outings in and around Madrid:

 Additional or optional coursework, internships, and research for academic credit are not possible on this program.

 Catalogs and resources

 Classes are planned with activities and excursions outside of the classroom to enhance the four skills of listening, reading, writing, and speaking.
 Each activity is coordinated and works together with the curriculum.
 Whenever possible, elements of the madrileño surroundings are incorporated to lend authenticity to class instruction.
 In effect, you’ll have intense instruction within the classroom and will be using Madrid as your “language lab.”

-The intensity of this program requires active participation in order to maintain the pace.
+The intensity of this program requires active participation to maintain the pace.
 To avoid falling behind and to succeed up to the final weeks of the program, attend all classes and complete all assignments.
 Given that there is ample time allowed for more informal experiences of Spain, your academic studies should have your full attention during the short span of the program.

+You will take class alongside other UC students.
 Regular classes are typically held Monday through Thursday until 4 pm.
 Additional activities are scheduled on some weekends.